Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 • You have to be careful not to touch it before it cools because of the heat retention

-• If exposed moisture, it may become discolored
+• If exposed to moisture, it may become discolored

-Concrete is a natural insulator that can get casted into multiple shapes.
+Concrete is a natural insulator that can be cast into multiple shapes.

 Because it is a natural insulator, it allows cinder block fire pits and concrete fireplaces to remain cool when lit.